winter477/apple-browsers/doc-bot/macos-system-integration.md

 }
 ```

-See `macos-window-management.mdc` for window management patterns and `macos-preferences.mdc` for preferences UI patterns.
+See `macos-window-management.md` for window management patterns and `macos-preferences.md` for preferences UI patterns.